Jaygles/flexgrid/README.md

 `.flex-float-right` - float a flex-child element to the right

-The four name sizes can be concatenated:
+As always, the four name sizes can be concatenated:

 ```
 .flex-small-float-left